 Each month, New Horizons’ Career Consultants talk to hundreds of individuals interested in increasing their job skills to move to the next stage in their careers.
-To ensure our students will be successful in their educational endeavors, New Horizons has implemented the use of scholastic aptitude testing (a.k.a.
-SAT).
+To ensure our students will be successful in their educational endeavors, New Horizons has implemented the use of the Wonderlic Scholastic Exam to test student aptitude.

 New Horizons uses the Wonderlic Scholastic Exam (SLE).
 The Wonderlic Scholastic Level Exam (SLE) is a short-form measure of cognitive ability (“ability to learn”)—the most powerful predictor of training and job success.